yuridiniz/xMQ/README.md

 msg.Append(0x1); // My command, but it can be a string, a Guid or another primite type :) msg.Append("Hello");
 msg.Append("World");

+// If this call is being made on the server, you will have to obtain your client's socket
+// Através do método socket.GetClients() ou socket.GetClient("my client id :)")

 var success = socket.Send(msg);